"ABLE account" means an Achieving a Better Life Experience Act of 2014 account under section 529A of the Internal Revenue Code.

 (iii) legal representative;

-(iv) the spouse, parent, adult children and siblings, or if none of such persons is living or can be located, the next of kin of the ward, protected person, or respondent;
+(iv) the spouse, parent, adult children including adult step-children of a living spouse, and siblings, or if none of such persons is living or can be located, the next of kin of the person subject to guardianship, person subject to conservatorship, or respondent;

-(v) an adult person who has lived with a ward, protected person, or respondent for a period of more than six months;
+(v) an adult person who has lived with a person subject to guardianship, person subject to conservatorship, or respondent for a period of more than six months;

-(vi) an attorney for the ward or protected person;
+(vi) an attorney for the person subject to guardianship or person subject to conservatorship;

-(vii) a governmental agency paying or to which an application has been made for benefits for the respondent, ward, or protected person, including the county social services agency for the person's county of residence and the county where the proceeding is venued;
+(vii) a governmental agency paying or to which an application has been made for benefits for the respondent, person subject to guardianship, or person subject to conservatorship, including the county social services agency for the person's county of residence and the county where the proceeding is venued;

-(viii) a representative of a state ombudsman's office or a federal protection and advocacy program that has notified the court that it has a matter regarding the ward, protected person, or respondent;
+(viii) a representative of a state ombudsman's office or a federal protection and advocacy program that has notified the court that it has a matter regarding the person subject to guardianship, person subject to conservatorship, or respondent;

 "Legal representative" includes a representative payee, a guardian or conservator acting for a respondent in this state or elsewhere, or a trustee or custodian of a trust or custodianship of which the respondent is a beneficiary.